Frequently Asked Questions (FAQs)

 Being a Carer is a not a paid position, however there is a tax-free reimbursement to cover day-to-day expenses.
 Additional payments may be available to cover further expenses and some Carers may also be eligible for payments through Australian Government services, including Centrelink.

 There are different levels and types of payments.
-Please refer to the Child Protection website for more information.
+Please refer to the Department for Child Protection website for more information.

 If you have a complaint about issues relating to foster and kinship care:

 Wherever possible, issues will be raised and resolved at the local level with the child or young person’s DCP case worker, and/or with the Carer’s foster care agency support work or kinship care team support worker.

 If issues cannot be resolved, it is recommended that Carers escalate issues to the supervisors and managers of local offices and/or agencies and kinship care teams, before contacting the Central Complaints Unit within the Office of the Chief Executive.

 Further escalation can involve contacting the DCP Chief Executive, before looking at outside options including the Health and Community Services Complaints Commissioner, the Ombudsman and/or the Minister’s office.